 - can cause problems with cooking (kills cultures in bread and yogurt)

 - can damage watermaker membranes

-We’re not talking the old UV lights that were made with mercury, were power hungry and needed replacing every year.
+We’re not talking about the old UV lights that were made with mercury, were power-hungry and needed replacing every year.

 There is a new generation of LED-UV and it’s a massive improvement!
 As with other LED lights, the LED-UV lights are much more environmentally friendly and last way, way, way longer.